 The 4.75% Notes are guaranteed on a senior unsecured basis by the Subsidiary Guarantors in accordance with the 4.75% Notes Indenture.
-The guarantees under the 4.75% Notes are full and unconditional and joint and several.

 AMC Networks is a holding company and has no independent assets or operations of its own, the guarantees under the 4.75% Notes are full and unconditional and joint and several, and any subsidiaries of AMC Networks other than the Subsidiary Guarantors are minor.
 There are no restrictions on the ability of AMC Networks or any of the Subsidiary Guarantors to obtain funds from its subsidiaries by dividend or loan.